ifwe/open-source-handbook/Legal.md

 Therefore both are necessary when opening your source code or work.
 A license without a clear copyright is a no-op, since the license would be granting the rights of use based on something which is not defined.
 Think of it as the legal equivalent of a [NullPointerException](http://docs.oracle.com/javase/7/docs/api/java/lang/NullPointerException.html).

 Literally [dozens of open source licenses exist](http://opensource.org/licenses).
 They all have their advantages and disadvantages, based upon your needs.
 Thankfully, you don't have to do the work of reviewing every license and weighing them against the needs of the organization.
-The Tagged legal team has already done this for you.
+The if(we) legal team has already done this for you.

-All code open sourced by Tagged and its employees **must** be released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+All code open sourced by if(we) and its employees **must** be released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 This license has been chosen not only because of its permissive and community-focused conditions of use, but also because of its thoughtful intellectual property protections.

-All documentation, images, and other works open sourced by Tagged and its employees **must** be released under the [Creative Commons Attribution Share Alike License, Version 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+All documentation, images, and other works open sourced by if(we) and its employees **must** be released under the [Creative Commons Attribution Share Alike License, Version 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode).

 Please **do not** open source your project under different licenses.
-The Tagged legal team has approved the Apache v2.0 and CC-BY-SA 4.0 licenses for use and no others.
+The if(we) legal team has approved the Apache v2.0 and CC-BY-SA 4.0 licenses for use and no others.

 ## Applying the Licenses & Copyright to your project